SIGNALS FROM

 9. VALUE TAKES ON TALK.

 Narratives about technology and sustainability have become a smoke screen in many companies.
-A better future comes from a clear north star, must-win battles and proof of concrete value.
-Straightforward, honest propositions that anyone can recognise.
-Experience beats paid media.
+A better future comes from a strategic north star, clear must-win battles and proof of concrete customer value.
+There is a push for straightforward, honest propositions that everyone recognises.

 10. MAKING AT THE EDGES.

 The last signal is personal: the steady hum of people making things that do not fit into neat categories.
-Musicians, coders, writers and makers who have stopped waiting for permission; small collectives form and flex around shared interests.
+Musicians, coders, writers and makers who have stopped waiting for permission; small collectives form and flex, connecting around shared goals and interests.

-This is where the future comes from... the margins, years before most people notice.
+The margins is where the future comes from, years before most people notice.

-GET IN TOUCH TO DISCUSS BRANDS AND FUTURES…
+GET IN TOUCH TO DISCUSS BRANDS, CULTURES AND FUTURES…